skyportal/skyportal/doc/index.rst

 SkyPortal
 ---------

-SkyPortal is an extensible data platform that allows researchers to discuss light curve measurements, augment those measurements with classification and other meta-data, and to coordinate follow-up.
+SkyPortal is an extensible data platform that allows astronomers to visualize and discuss light curves and spectra, augment those measurements with classifications and other meta-data, and to coordinate follow-up observations.

 |github| |license| |build-status| |joss|